Finnoy Travel - Travel Stories and Reviews

 Arctic Sea at Sommaroy is so clean that you can easily see the bottom.

 We had a lunch at Anne-Grete Jensen Restaurant, which is an idyllic countryside cafe.
-Do not skip it!
+Please do not skip it!

 Fjords in Norway